Pour Down Like Silver: Background

-The electric guitar is prominent indeed on the third Richard and Linda album.
+The electric guitar is prominent indeed on this the third Richard and Linda album.
 More so because of the sparser arrangements and production that distinguish this album from its more lush sounding predecessor.
-Subsequently, Thompson disclosed that this stark and simple production was more by accident than design.
-"It was a stark record, but I think it was by accident in a sense – we were intending to have Simon [Nicol] come and play rhythm guitar but he wasn’t available so everything ended up sounding very stark and I was always going to overdub rhythm guitar and stuff, but we thought we’ll just leave it, what the hell."
+Subsequently, Thompson disclosed that this stark and simple production was more by accident than design: "It was a stark record, but I think it was by accident in a sense – we were intending to have Simon [Nicol] come and play rhythm guitar but he wasn't available so everything ended up sounding very stark and I was always going to overdub rhythm guitar and stuff, but we thought we’ll just leave it, what the hell."

 Thompson may perhaps be regarded as being a little too off-hand here.
 In fact he overdubbed mandolin, keyboard and multiple guitar parts on some tracks, and session musicians were also called in.
 Another noticeable instrumental element of the album is the accordion of John Kirkpatrick which is prominent both on this album and during the Thompsons' live shows in 1975.

 The understated and elegant "Dimming of the Day" was sung by Linda Thompson on this album, but Richard Thompson has continued to feature it in his own live shows for many years – an indication of its deep personal significance.
 This song is an example of Thompson writing in a centuries-old Sufic tradition of expressing divine love in earthly terms.
 On the album "Dimming of the Day" segues into a solo guitar performance of Scots composer James Scott Skinner's "Dargai" that perfectly matches the mood of the song and serves to bring the album to a contemplative conclusion.

 "Night Comes In" is another song of profound personal significance and recounts Richard Thompson's formal initiation into the Sufi faith.
 The song is also notable for several prominent passages of electric guitar playing notable for their lyrical intensity – especially the closing, multi-tracked solo.

 "Hard Luck Stories" is the most musically upbeat song on the album, with sardonic lyrics and a typically incisive guitar solo.